-Deep in the bowls of the Technology building, Peter sat slumped over a keyboard.
+Deep in the bowels of the Technology building, Peter sat slumped over a keyboard.
 His face was illuminated by the glow of a screen.
 The room was sparsely furnished with three walls of concrete.
 The far wall consists primarily of large sliding glass doors revealing racks of glowing blinking and humming computers in the next room.
 On the screen was a blue status bar that despite shimmering with fancy 3D graphics was not actually moving in any way across the screen.
 He was staring at it when the door opened, disrupting his trance.

 “Another bottle neck?”
 Yohan asked.

 “I’m afraid you caught me entraining my default mode network,” replied Peter.
 “Just kidding, but not really.
 Anyway…It was quickly discovered.
 The model was slowly ingesting the latest batch of data.
 Very slowly.
 If you want to get anywhere you are going to need more machines” he blurted out.
 “This will take three and a half years at its current rate.”